I am currently providing my services both virtually and in-person. Please contact me if you are interested in working together!

 Some of the support that a postpartum doula provides include, but are not limited to assistance with breastfeeding, bottlefeeding and/or pumping, guidance with soothing techniques, baby and parent’s health and wellness, as well as 24/7 support via phone or email.
 I am there in your home and just a phone call away to help you feel confident as a new parents as well as providing referrals when needed.

 When do I hire a postpartum doula?

 The best time to hire a postpartum doula is while you await the arrival of your baby.
 That way we can meet in your home to discuss your concerns and needs, before the those hectic first weeks.
 However, some people don’t realize they need support until after the baby arrives.
 A postpartum doula is available to work with new families from anytime before the baby is born, up through those first months.
 The younger your baby is, the more effective a postpartum doula can be, especially if help is needed around breastfeeding.

 Do I need a postpartum doula for my second (or third or fourth) baby?

 Yes!
 I love working with second time families and feel that often this transition can be even harder.
 Most second time families appreciate some basic support and reminders around the new baby, but primarily how to help their older child with the adjustment.
 I help second time families stratagize around the transition for their older child and provide information about managing normal sibling behaviors and developmental regressions.

 How much does a postpartum doula cost?

-My services are charged by the hour and billed weekly.
-Please contact me directly for hourly rates.
+My services are charged by the visit and billed weekly.
+Please contact me to discuss rates.